arthtyagi/SyMole.ai/README.md

 #### For Heart Disease Predictor ( SyMole.ai CardioNosis :heart: ) :-

-You can watch the video tutorial to use our Python executable file as well.
+You can watch the video tutorial to use our Python executable file.

 ##### YouTube link :